 Bend Rugby finished the league season out with a 10-0 record in D3.
 14-3 record overall this season.
 Bend Rugby also took the Pacific Northwest division title after defeating the Boise Lions 70-12.
 Bend Rugby then moved on to the first round in Nationals in San Francisco were they beat the Old Gaels and took the North Pacific Coast Championship.
-Now May 18 we are headed to Fort Worth Texas in the second round of National Playoffs for the Western US, making Bend reach the Elite 8 in the United States.
+In Fort Worth Bend Rugby went 1-1 finishing 5th in the nation for division 3.

 Bend Rugby Gear from World Rugby Shop: If your looking for Bend Rugby shirts, hats, hoodies and such things that are not on our website shop checkout this link below.
 Lots of good stuff.